LignumResearch/stylewood-model-usage/README.md

 1. Run [train.py](./train.py) as ```python train.py```.

-* **Bear in mind that StyleGAN is extremely computational expensive.
+* Bear in mind that StyleGAN is computationally expensive to train and use.
 * Visualization of training progress can be done by TensorBoard.
 * Within the results folder, a new directory will be created with training information.
 * Training is expected to last days (maybe weeks) depending on computational power.